Anemolo/intro-to-shaders/readme.md

 Sketch management setup for ThreeJS Made for ["Intro to shaders" email course](https://offscreencanvas.com/courses/intro-to-shaders).

+In src/sketches there is one glsl file per lesson, this is where you code.

+And in src/lessons-final-sketches there is the final result of all the lessons for reference.

 [Course signup!](https://offscreencanvas.com/courses/intro-to-shaders)

 If you are interested about learning or exploring shaders, 3d, or creative coding, check out my weekly newsletter.
 We've got new resources/demos/articles each week.